veraPDF/veraPDF.github.io/validation/pdfa-part1/index.md

 ### Requirement

->*The document catalog dictionary shall include a MarkInfo dictionary whose sole entry, Marked, shall have a value of true.*
+>*The document catalog dictionary shall include a MarkInfo dictionary with a Marked entry in it, whose value shall be true.*

 ### Error details